 Our national charity partner

 The Openwork Foundation works with established charities to support long-term initiatives.
-Our current charity partner is Carers Trust.
+Our national charity partner is Action For Kids.

 Our Advisers and staff come together to raise money for good causes.
 In return, they can nominate a charity for a grant of up to £10,000.
 These grant applications are assessed quarterly by our Grant Committee, which is made up of Openwork Advisers and staff.

 Amongst other things, we have:

 - helped charities fund the salaries of specialist staff